evidentlyai/evidently/docs/book/get-started/tutorial.md

 ## 7. Run data stability tests

-Reports are useful when you want to visually explore the data or model quality or share results with the team.
+Reports help visually explore the data or model quality or share results with the team.
 However, it is less convenient if you want to run your checks automatically and only react to meaningful issues.

 To integrate Evidently checks in the prediction pipeline, you can use the **Test Suites** functionality.
 They are also better suited to handle large datasets.

 Test Suites help compare the two datasets in a structured way.
 A **Test Suite** contains several individual tests.
 Each **Test** compares a specific value against a defined condition and returns an explicit pass/fail result.
 You can apply Tests to the whole dataset or individual columns.

-Just like with Reports, you can create a custom Test Suite or use one of the **Presets** that work out of the box.
+Just like with Reports, you can create a custom Test Suite or use one of the **Presets**.

 Let's create a custom one!
 Imagine you received a new batch of data.
 Before generating the predictions, you want to check if the quality is good enough to run your model.
 You can combine several Tests to check missing values, duplicate columns, and so on.